At CSIS we actively seek to employ a diverse group of people who

 if needed.
 Collaborates with the program team and the CSIS

-Foundation Relations Manager to ensure timely production of grant
+Foundation Relations Manager to ensure timey production of grant

 reports.
 Submits reports to donors, as appropriate.